 - There is a significant difference between pressure groups and political parties.
 Pressure groups are generally focused on social problems and the role of government, whereas political parties tend to be concerned with the distribution of wealth, power, and resources within society.

 - A pressure group is a group that has an organization achieve its goals by influencing policymakers and other decision-makers.
-In political parties, they have to compete in elections.
+Political parties have to compete in elections.

 - Political parties and pressure groups have similarities, but they also have many differences.
 First, political parties are people who want to change government policy or rule.
 At the same time, pressure groups are not involved in making decisions on a national level.

 - In a political system, many groups try to influence government decisions.
 A pressure group tries to make the government change policies or laws by applying public pressure.
 Pressure groups can be formal or informal, and most have few members.

 - A pressure group is a particular interest organization that tries to influence politicians, decision-makers, and the public.
 On the other hand, a political party aims to get members elected into office to exercise political power through government.

 - A pressure group is a simple, informal association of individuals or organizations influencing public opinion and policy.
 On the other hand, political parties are formal associations that nominate candidates for government elections in a democratic system.

 Remembering this is not always the same as being well-informed or educated about an issue is essential.

 For your voice to be heard and respected by those in power, you need more than just opinionated statements from yourself – you also need knowledge of how these systems work so that when you speak up, what you say has merit and can make a difference.